tmansou1/megr2157-portfolio/docs/assignments/A02/index.md

 # A2 – Truss Stress Analysis

 ## Objective

+-Design a lightweight planar truss using A500 steel or an alternative material.

+-Create free body diagrams (FBDs) for joints and critical pins.

+-Calculate the required cross-sectional area of truss elements with a safety factor.

+-Determine pin sizes based on shear forces with a safety factor.

+-Solve equations symbolically and numerically for both truss and pin design.

+-Estimate the total weight of the truss and pins.

+-Create a CAD model with accurate dimensions and connections.

+-Compare CAD weight predictions with hand calculations.

+-Document key engineering lessons learned from the process.

 The goal is to determine the minimum weight with safety factors of 3.5 and 4 for the members and pins respectively.
 Point A is a pin joint and point B is a roller joint.
 The two forces P, applied at points C and D, were chosen to be 20kN each.
 The closest steel to A500 that I could find in Solidworks was A36 steel which has a yield strength of 250MPa.

 <img width="420" height="271" alt="truss structure" src="https://github.com/user-attachments/assets/e457afca-1a6b-42f3-bab6-51493b603f62" />